JamieBort/Learning-Directory/API/Postman/README.md

 ## Notes

-When using Postman to acquire a token and I'm signing into a site via the browser (prompted by Postman), it maybe necessary to allow chrome to allow popups:
+* When using Postman to acquire a token and I'm signing into a site via the browser (prompted by Postman), it maybe necessary to allow chrome to allow popups:
 To that end, navigate to
 `Pop-ups and redirects`
 chrome://settings/content/popups?search=site+settings

+* This https://github.com/JamieBort/GoogleCalendarAPIPractice/tree/Postman repo was successful with Postman.
+Not sure where to put this for reference.

 ## Directories and Files